 The UCLA College of Engineering (as it was known then) was established in 1943 when California Governor Earl Warren signed a bill to provide instruction in engineering at the UCLA campus.
-It welcomed its first students in 1945 and was dedicated as the Henry Samueli School of Engineering and Applied Science in 2000.
-The school ranks among the top 10 engineering schools in public universities nationwide.
+It welcomed its first students in 1945 and was officially dedicated as the Henry Samueli School of Engineering and Applied Science in 2000.